alphagov/design-principles/README.md

-About running the design principles site:

 Jeykll is a simple static site compiler.
 We're using it here to build a static site which can make use of basic templates.

 When working on the project you can run the following command:

-    rake develop
+    bundle exec rackup

-This will start a web server on port 4000, so visit [localhost:4000](http://localhost:4000) and you should see the site.
+This will start a web server on port 9292, so visit [localhost:9292](http://localhost:9292) and you should see the site.
 If you change the templates or code you should see the changes straight away.

 ### Jekyll docs